Miles Franklin: “Brent of Bin Bin,” My Career Goes Bung, and More

 My Career Goes Bung

 In My Career Goes Bung, Sybylla now reappears to tell of the trouble in which that first literary venture involved her.
 When her English publishers, “Messrs.
-McMurwood,” suggest a new edition of her first book, she declines the offer, adding: “In future I could have a nom de plume, carefully guarded, so that my attempts could be taken on their own demerits without the impetus of scandal …”
+McMurwood,” suggest a new edition of her first book, she declines the offer, adding: “In the future I could have a nom de plume, carefully guarded, so that my attempts could be taken on their own demerits without the impetus of scandal …”

 My Career Goes Bung on Amazon

 Miles Franklin’s second book, Some Everyday Folk and Dawn, appeared in 1909.
 Then followed an interval of 22 years before her next novel, Old Blastus of Bandicoot, was published.
-During part of that period she was in America and England.
+During part of that period, she was in America and England.
 The “Brent of Bin Bin” books appeared between 1928 and 1931, and generally received higher commendation than Miss Franklin’s work.

 Even her prize-winning chronicle novel, All That Swagger (1936), was compared adversely to the “Brent” series by some critics – a point in which she has not failed to note.
 This is not the place to attempt an exhaustive inquiry into the relationship, nor to comment on the implications, but is it not conceivable that the paragraph quoted might have some significance?
 But perhaps Sybylla alone could provide the answer!

 Then the trouble began!
 The inhabitants of ‘Possum Gully, Stony Flat, Stringbark Hill and adjacent districts identified themselves with her imaginary characters.
 It was generally held to be “indelicate” for a young girl to have written a book at all.
 Neighbors were offended, the church shocked, her family commiserated with.
-But the book was read, and eventually the young author received an invitation to stay with Sydney friends.
+But the book was read, and eventually, the young author received an invitation to stay with Sydney friends.

 In Sydney, Sybylla was introduced to “society,” lionized as a “budding genius.”
-However, she survived the month’s ordeal — and the attentions of a number of amorous gentlemen — and returned to the drought-stricken dairy farm near Goulbourn, much richer for the experience, though feeling that her “career had gone bung.”
+However, she survived the month’s ordeal — and the attention of a number of amorous gentlemen — and returned to the drought-stricken dairy farm near Goulbourn, much richer for the experience, though feeling that her “career had gone bung.”

 There is much lively humor (and some delicious satire) in this little book, an intense love of country, an intolerance of all forms of humbug and “un-Australian” attitudes.
 The manuscript of My Career Goes Bung, rescued from the depths of an old trunk, was designed as a “corrective” to the earlier work.
 What faults there are may be attributed to the inexperience of this high-spirited and rebellious 20-year-old bush girl writing in the early part of the century.